SchematicHQ/billy-python/README.md

 ## Getting started with the Schematic app

 1. Log into your Schematic account
-2. Run the following to seed your Schematic environment with Billy data
+2. Run the following to seed your Schematic environment with Billy data (make sure your .env file has a valid Schematic API key first)

 ```
  npm run populate-schematic
 ```

-3. Run the Billy app locally (ensure the API key in your .env file corresponds to the environment you just seeded)
+3. Run the Billy app locally

 ## Running locally